kevin-rounsavelle/wp-cms-importer/README.md

 ## Integration Recommendations | Enhancements

-If you will be integrating this class directly into an existing application and not using it as a stand-alone import script, I recommend calling it from a client-side ajax function of equivalent.
+If you will be integrating this class directly into an existing application and not using it as a stand-alone import script, I recommend calling it from a client-side ajax function or equivalent.
 The way I integrated this class into our CMS admin system was:

 - Client uploads their WordPress XML posts of pages file with a standard PHP upload scripta and AJAX
 - Success function of the 1st AJAX call triggers the $cms_content->process("xml") with another AJAX call.